Teachers College, Columbia University: Expansion of scope

-The founders early recognized that professional teachers need reliable knowledge about the conditions under which children learn most effectively.
-As a result, the college's program from the start included such fundamental subjects as educational psychology and educational sociology.
-The founders also insisted that education must be combined with clear ideas about ethics and the nature of a good society; consequently, programs were developed in the history of education and in comparative education.
+The founders early recognized that professional teachers require reliable knowledge about the conditions under which children learn most effectively.
+As a result, the college's program included from the outset fundamental subjects such as educational psychology and educational sociology.
+The founders also emphasized that education must be combined with clear ideas about ethics and the nature of a good society; consequently, programs were developed in the history of education and comparative education.

-As the number of school children increased during the twentieth century, the problems of managing the schools became ever more complex.
-The college took on the challenge and instituted programs of study in areas of administration, economics, and politics.
-Other programs developed in such emerging fields as clinical and counseling psychology, organizational psychology, developmental psychology, cognitive psychology, curriculum development, instructional technology, media studies, and school health care.
+As the number of schoolchildren increased during the twentieth century, the challenges of managing schools became increasingly complex.
+The college responded by establishing programs of study in areas such as administration, economics, and politics.
+Other programs emerged in fields including clinical and counseling psychology, organizational psychology, developmental psychology, cognitive psychology, curriculum development, instructional technology, media studies, and school health care.

-Teachers College, Columbia University, was also associated with philosopher and public intellectual John Dewey, who served as president of the American Psychological Association and the American Philosophical Association, and was a professor at Teachers College from 1904 until his retirement in 1930.
+Teachers College, Columbia University, was also associated with philosopher and public intellectual John Dewey, who served as president of the American Psychological Association and the American Philosophical Association and was a professor at Teachers College from 1904 until his retirement in 1930.